 A fine bright morning greeted me at Old Hunstanton for this summer re-visit.
-The tide was out and just along the coast an enormous fender, dwarfing the attendant Coastguard vehicle, had washed up on Thornham beach overnight, a reminder of the power of the sea and the currents in The Wash and North Sea.
+The tide was out and just along the coast an enormous fender, dwarfing the attendant Coastguard vehicle, had washed up on Thornham beach overnight, a reminder of the power of the sea and the currents in The Wash and the North Sea.
 I had a propitious chat with Mike from the RNLI lifeboat station, who referred to the shifting conditions offshore.
-The expansive beach here, backed by dunes and beach huts, is a visitor’s paradise, whether bathing, walking or bird watching.
+The expansive beach here, backed by dunes and beach huts, is a visitor’s paradise, whether for bathing, walking or bird watching.
 Highly recommended.

 Nancy’s love of this and other beaches through time.